-- a.
-Click the Configuration tab. - b.
-Select Scope > Hive Metastore Server. - c.
-Select Category > Advanced. - d.
-Locate the Hive Metastore Delegation Token Store property or search for it by typing its name In the Search box. - e.
-Select org.apache.hadoop.hive.thrift.DBTokenStore. - 3.
-Add multiple HiveServer2 instances to your cluster: - 1.
-Click the Instances tab, and then click Add Role Instances. - 2.
-On the Add Role Instances to Hive page under the HiveServer2 column heading, click Select hosts, and select the hosts that should have a HiveServer2 instance. - 3.
+- 1. Add multiple HiveServer2 instances to your cluster: - 1.
+Go to the Hive service. - 2.
+Click the Instances tab, and then click Add Role Instances. - 3.
+On the Add Role Instances to Hive page under the HiveServer2 column heading, click Select hosts, and select the hosts that should have a HiveServer2 instance. - 4.
 Click OK, and then click Continue.
-The Instances page appears where you can start the new HiveServer2 instances. - 4.
-Click the Configuration tab. - 5.
-Select Scope > HiveServer2. - 6.
-Select Category > Main. - 7.
-Locate the HiveServer2 Load Balancer property or search for it by typing its name in the Search box. - 8.
+You will be brought to the Instances page where you can start the new HiveServer2 instances. - 2.
+Click the Configuration tab. - 3.
+Select Scope > HiveServer2. - 4.
+Select Category > Main. - 5.
+Locate the HiveServer2 Load Balancer property or search for it by typing its name in the Search box. - 6.
 Enter values for <hostname>:<port number>.
 For example, hs2load_balancer.example.com:10015.